Oligo Molecular Weight Calculator - MW, OD260 & ε260

 How is oligonucleotide molecular weight calculated?

 For single-stranded DNA, MW is calculated by summing the average molecular weights of each nucleotide residue (dAMP: 331.2, dCMP: 307.2, dGMP: 347.2, dTMP: 322.2 g/mol), subtracting one water molecule (18.02 g/mol) per phosphodiester bond, and adding the mass of any terminal modifications.
-Our calculator performs this calculation automatically and accounts for 5'-hydroxyl vs 5'-phosphate terminal groups.
+The calculator performs this calculation automatically and accounts for 5'-hydroxyl vs 5'-phosphate terminal groups.

 What is the extinction coefficient (ε260) and why does it matter?